 Expertise (Pharmaceuticals, Psychology), Familiarity (zombies, zombie types and behaviors), Schtick (Paired weapons: hammers).

 The survivors of Operation Bitemark (the leader Lt.
 Roberta Warren, Thomas aka.
 10K, Addison ‘Addy’ Carver; all High), Simon ‘Citizen Z’ Cruller (High), Alvin Bernard ‘The Murphy’ Murphy (Low; High from Season 4 onwards), Sketchy and Skeezy, post-Apocalyptic con-men at large (Low).

 - Medicinal Bag [BODY 01].
-Doc will usually carry around a bag of medication of various sorts, including oxycontin and Z Weed (i.e. Marijuana fertilized by zombies) and whatever else he can scavenge.
+Doc will usually carry around a bag of medications.
+That includes oxycontin, Z Weed (marijuana fertilized by zombies) and whatever else he can scavenge.
 He has enough stuff in it to be able to adminster the First Aid subskill, and sometimes also the Medical Treatment and Surgery subskills.

 - Hammers (x2) [BODY 04, Enhance (EV): 01 (cap is 04), Descriptor: Blunt].
 This is Doc’s preferred melee weapon for destroying zombies.
 Due to the lack of ammo, he has instead become a proficient expert at fighting with a pair of sturdy hammers.

 - Some sort of standard firearm (handgun or rifle, sufficiently powerful to put down a standard zombie by a headshot).
 It varies from adventure to adventure depending on what can be found, and naturally is ammunition also very scarce (say one or two full clips only).